Vilcabamba, Ecuador: Reputation

-In 1973, Dr. Alexander Leaf of Harvard Medical School introduced these people to the world for the first time in his cover story for National Geographic Magazine.
+In 1973 Dr. Alexander Leaf of Harvard Medical School introduced these people to the rest of the world in his cover story for National Geographic Magazine.

 Skepticism of claims

-According to The Bewildering History of the History of Longevity by Peter Laslett, "geographical variation in the incidence of long life is no doubt a reality but better general survival does not demonstrably raise the probability of extreme ages and systematic, sceptical analysis of these confidently asserted propositions has condemned them as entirely baseless."
+According to The Bewildering History of the History of Longevity by Peter Laslett, ‘geographical variation in the incidence of long life is no doubt a reality but better general survival does not demonstrably raise the probability of extreme ages and systematic, sceptical analysis of these confidently asserted propositions has condemned them as entirely baseless.’

 Longevity in Vilcabamba has been attributed to nothing more special than the benefits of exercise, a healthy diet and good treatment of the elderly by the community.
 Longevity of the residents has also been attributed to a result of migration of younger people to cities.

 Age exaggeration

 Even as Vilcabamba's international fame grew, scientists continued to investigate the secret of the villagers' longevity, but some were beginning to grow skeptical.
-In particular, Dr. Alexander Leaf, the Harvard Medical School researcher who had been among the first to conduct research in Vilcabamba, was having doubts.
+In particular, Dr Alexander Leaf, the Harvard Medical School researcher who had been among the first to conduct research in Vilcabamba, was having doubts.
 His suspicions were aroused when he realized that the villagers were inconsistent in their self-reported ages.
 For instance, in 1971 he had met a man who reported his age as 122.
 When Leaf returned three years later, that same man claimed to be 134 years old.

-Leaf then persuaded Dr. Richard Mazess of the University of Wisconsin Madison and Dr. Sylvia Forman of the University of California Berkeley to help determine the correct ages of Vilcabamba's elderly population.
+Leaf then persuaded Dr Richard Mazess of the University of Wisconsin Madison and Dr. Sylvia Forman of the University of California Berkeley to help determine the correct ages of Vilcabamba's elderly population.
 They reached the conclusion that there was not a single centenarian living in Vilcabamba.
 The oldest person in the village was found to be 96 years old.
 The average age of those claiming to be over 100 years was actually 86 years.
 The researchers presented these results on February 27, 1978, at a workshop at the National Institutes of Health in Bethesda, Md.

 Far from being the 'Valley of Longevity,' the researchers concluded that "Individual longevity in Vilcabamba is little, if any, different from that found throughout the rest of the world."
 Further, they reported that "Life expectancy (corrected for exaggeration) at all ages in Vilcabamba (and Loja) is, in fact, less than in the U.S."